The following article has been approved for publishing because it serves the cause of the Light.

 Alternate Continuity: The films, as expressly stated near the beginning of The Last Watch.
 One of the characters retells as a dream one of the most random and over-the-top scenes in the movies, which he dismisses as an alternate reality — there's more than a hint of a Take That, too.
 There is also the PC game adaptation, which basically throws the book and movie continuities into a blender.

 The spell that the Inquisitors suggest that Anton use to defeat the ultimate vampire Kostya, is called the Sarcophagus of Ages.
-It locks the victim and the caster in said sarcophagus together until the end of the universe.)
+It locks the victim and the caster in said sarcophagus together until the end of the universe.
+The spell maintains the bodies of the trapped, so they don't die (even if they want to).
+It's not even 100% certain that the end of the universe would be enough to destroy the Sarcophagus.

 By the end of New Watch, Anton uses the spell to trap himself and Arina to convince Tiger the prophecy about the destruction of magic will never come true.
 However, Tiger pulls Anton out of the Sarcophagus, and Anton suggests Arina might escape once her portal-opening Minos sphere recharges.